Continuous Enrollment Status

 Students are expected to make reasonable and systematic progress toward the accomplishment of their degree programs.
 To be eligible to continue in the College, students must maintain:

 The Committee on Academic Affairs will suspend students who earn six or fewer grade points in any given semester in courses other than CNS 353; military science courses; MSC 140-MSC 147, MSC 150, MSC 175A-MSC 175H, MSC 185 (ensemble courses); DCE 128; and elective 100-level courses in health and exercise science.
-In cases where failure was due to circumstances beyond the student’s control, he or she may appeal to the Committee for an exception.
+In cases where failure was due to circumstances beyond the student’s control, he or she may appeal to the Committee to be reinstated.

-Any student who is in academic difficulty is urged to seek advice and counsel from his or her academic adviser, from the Office of Academic Advising, from the Center for Learning, Access, and Student Success, and from the University Counseling Center.
+Any student who is experiencing academic difficulty is urged to seek advice and counsel from his, her, or their academic advisor, from the Office of Academic Advising, from the Center for Learning, Access, and Student Success, and from the University Counseling Center.

-A student who has or develops a health problem which, in the judgment of the director of the Student Health Service, creates a danger to the safety and well-being of the student or others may be required to withdraw or convert to continuous enrollment status until the problem is resolved.
+A student who has or develops a health condition which, in the judgment of the Director of Deacon Health, creates a danger to the health and well-being of the student or others may be required to withdraw or convert to continuous enrollment status until the Director of Deacon Health determines that the health condition no longer creates a danger to the health and well-being of others.

 Resumption of Full- or Part-Time Status

-Any student who has been granted continuous enrollment status and who hopes to receive transfer consideration for work done elsewhere must provide the University with a properly documented statement attesting to his or her good standing at the institution from which the transfer credit would come.
+Any student who has been granted continuous enrollment status and who hopes to receive transfer consideration for work done elsewhere must provide the University with a properly documented statement attesting to his, her, or their good standing at the institution from which the transfer credit would come.
 (See Transfer Credit rules.)
 Additionally, an official copy of the student’s transcript must be made available to the Office of the University Registrar.

-Should a student, upon interruption of full- or part-time status, fail to comply with procedures for a change to withdrawn or continuous enrollment status, “holds” may be placed upon his or her record that will prevent consideration of readmission or resumption of full- or part-time status.
-Although a resumption of full- or part-time status can normally be approved (subject to medical or psychological approvals as described here), any request for resumption of full- or part-time status to the University may be denied if a student has violated any laws or regulations or has engaged in conduct or exhibited behaviors that have demonstrated a disregard for the rights of others.
+Should a student, upon interruption of full- or part-time status, fail to comply with procedures for a change to withdrawn or continuous enrollment status, “holds” may be placed upon his, her, or their record that will prevent consideration of readmission or resumption of full- or part-time status.
+Although a resumption of full- or part-time status can normally be approved (subject to medical or psychological approvals as described here), any request for resumption of full- or part-time status to the University may be denied if a student has violated any laws or regulations or has engaged in conduct or exhibited behaviors that would be considered a violation of the Honor Code or Code of Student Conduct.
 Notification forms required for resumption of full- or part-time status and deadlines for submission are posted on the Office of Academic Advising website.

 Deadlines for the receipt of all necessary information are as follows: